arrayfire/arrayfire-rust/README.md

 ## Supported platforms

-- Linux and OSX: The bindings have been tested with Rust 1.x.
-- Windows: Rust 1.5 (MSVC ABI) is the first version that works with our bindings and ArrayFire library(built using MSVC compiler).

-We recommend using Rust 1.5 and higher.
+Linux, Windows and OSX.
+We recommend using Rust 1.15.1 or higher.

-Rust 1.8 stabilized the traits for compound assignment operations.
-These are automatically enabled based on the rust version you are using.

 ## Use from Crates.io [![](http://meritbadge.herokuapp.com/arrayfire)](https://crates.io/crates/arrayfire)